Mike Law (Canadian football)

-Mike Law (March 9, 1942 – February 21, 2021) was a Grey Cup champion defensive back in the Canadian Football League.
+Mike Law (March 9, 1942 – February 21, 2021) was a Grey Cup champion defensive back in the Canadian Football League (CFL).

 A Queen's Golden Gael, Law started with the Hamilton Tiger-Cats in 1967 but played 6 seasons with the Edmonton Eskimos, where he scored 2 touchdowns (on a fumble and interception) and picked off 5 passes (4 in 1971.)
 After a year with the Winnipeg Blue Bombers he finished his career with the 1973 Grey Cup champion Ottawa Rough Riders.